Informal Administration of Community Property

 The Texas Estates Code grants a surviving spouse certain powers over community property when there is no formal probate for the decedent’s estate.
 These powers allow the surviving spouse to act with respect to the estate property, which can be used in lieu of a formal probate.
 Thus the name “informal administration of community property.”

 Informal administration of community property is used when there is a surviving spouse, all of the decedent’s property was community property, there are no other non-spouse heirs, a formal probate has not been initiated, and the estate does not include real estate that has to be transferred to a third party.
-Information administration can save the time and expense associated with a formal probate administration.
+Informal administration can save the time and expense associated with a formal probate administration.

 What Powers Does the Surviving Spouse Have?